Infectious Disease Control

 Some provincial and territorial public health authorities require physicians to notify them when they suspect an outbreak of any infectious disease.
 Some lists include non-infectious diseases that can be caused by environmental hazards, such as poisoning with heavy metals or with carbon monoxide.

-Stage 2: Define and identify cases
+Step 3: Define and identify cases

 Defining a case

-Stage 3: Formulate hypotheses and implement initial control measures
+Step 5: Formulate hypotheses and implement initial control measures

 Management of cases

 In general, cases in an outbreak are managed by their usual physicians unless the size of the outbreak justifies setting up special clinics.
-Management includes the prevention of transmission of the disease by isolation of the patient, providing prophylaxis and immunization of the contacts where possible and education on hygiene such as hand washing and respiratory hygiene.
-The clinician can consult the public health service for advice on the control of spread.
-In the case of sexually transmitted infections, some public health services trace and treat the patient’s sexual contacts.
-In outbreak situations, public health officials keep health professionals and the public informed of the situation and of the control procedures.
+Management includes preventing transmission of the disease by providing appropriate treatment, isolating patients or excluding them from certain high-risk settings, and education on health behaviors such as hand washing and respiratory hygiene.
+The clinician can consult the public health service for advice on controlling spread.
+In outbreak situations, public health officials keep health professionals and the public informed of the evolving situation and of the control procedures.

-Management of outbreaks
+Management of contacts

 Dr. Rao reminds the staff…